m-kupiec/compendium-javascript/README.md

 #### OR/AND Operators

-`||` evaluates operands from left to right, converts each to boolean, and returns the original value of the first truthy operand (returns the last one if all are false); used for:
+`||` evaluates operands from left to right, converts each to a boolean, and returns the original value of the first truthy operand (returns the last one if all are false); used for:
 - getting the first truthy value from a given list
 - short-circuit evaluation, e.g. `false || console.log('Ok!')`

-`&&` evaluates operands from left to right, converts each to boolean, and returns the original value of the first falsy operand (returns the last one of all are true)
+`&&` evaluates operands from left to right, converts each to a boolean, and returns the original value of the first falsy operand (returns the last one of all are true)

 The precedence of `&&` is higher than `||`